Skip to main content

 The zones of a block group are reset to allow rewriting only when the block group is free (that is, when all the blocks within the block group are unused).

-When dealing with btrfs volumes that are composed of multiple disks, restrictions are added to ensure that all the disks have the same zone model (and in the case of zoned block devices, the same zone size).
-This matches the existing btrfs constraint that dictates that all device extents in a block group must have the same size.
+When dealing with BTRFS volumes that are composed of multiple disks, restrictions are added to ensure that all the disks have the same zone model (and in the case of zoned block devices, the same zone size).
+This matches the existing BTRFS constraint that dictates that all device extents in a block group must have the same size.

 All writes to data block groups use Zone Append writing, which makes it possible to maintain a high queue depth without violating the device zone's sequential write constraints.
 Every write to dedicated meta-data block groups is serialized with a file-system-global zoned metadata I/O lock.